monnierliz/monnierliz.github.io/index.md

 Thursdays 12 noon -1:00 p.m.
 September 2 -December 9, 2021 (call 260-424-6574 to register, drop in’s welcome)

-Zoom Classes for ATM will potentially resume in November.
-Stay Tuned.

 Dance for PD (dance movement in chair for those with limited mobility) In Person at the Fort Wayne Dance Collective, 437 East Berry Street, Fort Wayne, IN 46802